Stourbridge (constituency): Constituency profile

+Stourbridge is a constituency in the West Midlands county of England.
+It covers the towns of Stourbridge, Lye, Brierley Hill and Netherton.

+This constituency forms part of the Black Country, an area of contiguous towns to the west of Birmingham with an industrial heritage.
+Stourbridge was traditionally the national centre for glassmaking whilst Lye, Brierley Hill and Netherton had significant steelmaking, brickmaking and coal mining industries.
+Lye, Brierley Hill and Netherton were negatively affected by the deindustrialisation of the late 20th century and are still highly-deprived today; most residents of these towns live in semi-detached properties, many of which are socially rented.
+Stourbridge, in comparison, is mostly affluent and suburban, especially in Withymoor Village and Pedmore.
+House prices across the constituency are generally similar to the rest of the West Midlands region but lower than the UK average.

+Stourbridge has an above-average retired population.
+Residents have average levels of income and homeownership but high rates of child poverty.
+They have low levels of education and a high proportion work in the retail and manufacturing sectors.
+The percentage claiming unemployment benefits is high.
+White people made up 87% of the population at the 2021 census.

+At the local borough council, Lye and Netherton are mostly represented by the Labour Party and Stourbridge and Brierley Hill mostly by Conservatives, although Reform UK councillors were elected across the constituency at the most recent election in 2026.
+Voters in the Stourbridge constituency strongly supported leaving the European Union in the 2016 referendum; an estimated 64% voted in favour of Brexit compared to the UK-wide figure of 52%.

 Boundaries

 Historic

 1918–1950: The Municipal Borough of Stourbridge, the Urban Districts of Lye and Wollescote, and Oldbury, and the Rural District of Halesowen.

 1997–2010: The Metropolitan Borough of Dudley wards of Amblecote, Lye and Wollescote, Norton, Pedmore and Stourbridge East, Quarry Bank and Cradley, and Wollaston and Stourbridge West.

 2010–2024: The Metropolitan Borough of Dudley wards of Amblecote, Cradley and Foxcote, Lye and Wollescote, Norton, Pedmore and Stourbridge East, Quarry Bank and Dudley Wood, and Wollaston and Stourbridge Town.

 Current

 Under the 2023 Periodic Review of Westminster constituencies which became effective for the 2024 general election, the constituency was defined as being composed of the following (as they existed on 1 December 2020):